cwgoes/pluranimity.org/_posts/2019-10-27-the-decentralised-democratic-conceit.md

 These are necessary tied because democracy won't scale to many ledgers, and if there can be many ledgers it isn't necessary.

+Often implicit.

 #### Fundamental limitations of "governance"

  Governance issues:
 - Conservative, does not create innovation
 - Can only try one variant at once
 - Attention costs are difficult to scale
-Governance will be subject to capture if allowed to monopolize.
+Governance will be subject to capture if allowed to monopolise.
 Governance does not create innovation.

+Governance cannot respond quickly to bugs.
+The DAO was an exception.

 #### Ledger upgrade decision theory